- 1 Contributing

 Content stripping uses Perl Compatible Regular Expressions to match the text you what to remove or replace (replacing uses a simple text string).
 If you are not familiar with regular expressions, it is imperative that you read and understand the documentation here before modifying existing strip options or creating new ones.
 Badly formed regular expressions can cause serious problems, including data loss, sustained high CPU usage and crashes.
 Some handy online resources for testing regular expressions are RegExr, REGex TESTER and regexpal.

 As an example, if we wanted to add a new stripping option to match one or more tab spaces which are followed by one or two digits, then by one or more spaces, we would first enter a descriptive name for our new option in the “Expression friendly name” field, such as “Tabs nums spaces”, then in the “Expression code” field we could use this:

 Simple text strings are used for replacing stripped content.
 In addition there are 3 key words which we will get to in a moment.

 As a replacing example, perhaps we want a new option that replaces stripped text with “!!!CENSORED!!!”.
 Again we would provide a simple descriptive name for our new option in the “Expression friendly name” field, such as “Censored”, and in the “Expression code” field we would then enter:

 The 3 key words you may use for replacement expressions are “_SPACE“, “_TAB” and “_RETURN” (case sensitive, without quotes).
-Each instance of a keyword will insert a single horizontal space, horizontal tab space, or vertical line feed, respectively.
+Each instance of a keyword will insert a single horizontal space, horizontal tab space, or vertical space, respectively.
 Multiple keywords are joined without any separator or spaces.
-For example, if you wanted an option that would replace stripped text with a single line feed, you would enter the following in the “Expression code” field:
+For example, if you wanted an option that would replace stripped text with a single vertical space, you would enter the following in the “Expression code” field:

 The “_SPACE” and “_TAB” keywords are used in the same way: